Khoja Zufar: Zufar meeting Nuno da Cunha and Antonio da Silveira

-On February 1537, When Bahadur Shah of Gujarat was killed on his ship by the Portuguese, led by Nuno da Cunha, Zufar abandoned ship and swam ashore where he was well met by the Portuguese, who massacred the rest of Bahadurs crew.
+In February 1537, when Bahadur Shah of Gujarat was killed on his ship by the Portuguese, led by Nuno da Cunha, Zufar abandoned ship and swam ashore where he was well met by the Portuguese, who massacred the rest of Bahadurs crew.
 Cunha was so impressed by Zufar that he recommended him to Portuguese commander Antonio da Silveira de Menezes.
 Khoja then fled to King Mahmud of Cambaya, where Khoja was instructed to once again fight the Portuguese, with the help of the Ottoman fleet which was on its way.
 Khoja then appeared in front of the city of Rums, near Diu, where he was wounded in the arm.
 Zufar was aided by the local kings which resulted in Silveira ordering his men to abandon the town and instead fortify the port.
 When the Ottoman fleet arrived, Silveira sent letter to Nunho asking for help.